adamalston/SYN-Flood/README.md

 ```

 **SYN Cookie Countermeasure:**
-If it seems your attack is unsuccessful, investigate whether the **SYN cookie** mechanism is turned on.
+If it seems the attack is unsuccessful, investigate whether the **SYN cookie** mechanism is turned on.
 The SYN cookie is a defense mechanism to counter the SYN flooding attack.
 The mechanism will kick in if the machine detects that it is under the SYN flooding attack.

-You can use the `sysctl` command to turn on/off the SYN cookie mechanism:
+Use the `sysctl` command to turn on/off the SYN cookie mechanism:

 ```bash
 sudo sysctl -a | grep cookie                 # Display the SYN cookie flag